SurrogateSHAP: Training-Free Contributor Attribution for Text-to-Image (T2I) Models: Appendix.

 \subsection{Proxy Game Fidelity}

-We evaluate the empirical faithfulness of the proxy $\hat{v}_{\theta}(S)$ relative to retraining utility $v(S)$ at two granularities.
+We start by evaluating the empirical faithfulness of the proxy $\hat{v}_{\theta}(S)$ relative to training utility $v(S)$ at two granularities.
 First, we measure paired sample agreement under a shared noise \(\mathbf{z}\) and conditioning \(\mathbf{c}\) using pixel-level metrics (MAE, SSIM) and RMS of feature-space distances (LPIPS, CLIP similarity).
 Second, at the utility level, we assess using NMAE and NMSE.
 These metrics are computed over 100 subsets sampled from the Shapley distribution, with utilities defined as described in \Cref{sec:dataset_models}.
+For reference, we also report results from independently trained instances of the original game using different random seeds, evaluated on the same subsets, which provide an empirical lower bound for \Cref{eq:expected-drift}.

-As shown in \Cref{tab:local_fidelity}, our proposed proxy game achieves high pixel-level alignment with retraining.
-Across all benchmarks, it consistently exhibits lower representation drift (cf. \Cref{eq:expected-drift}) compared to retraining alternatives such as sparsified fine-tuning (sFT) \citep{luefficient}.
-Notably, our method consistently achieves lower RMS LPIPS than sFT, with scores of 0.108, 0.458, and 0.301 on CIFAR-20, ArtBench (Post-Impressionism), and Fashion-Product, respectively, compared to 0.129, 0.479, and 0.337 for sFT.
-Similar performance gains are observed in RMS CLIP, indicating that our method effectively preserves structural and semantic features relative to retraining (\Cref{fig:syn_interaction}a).
+As shown in \Cref{tab:local_fidelity}, our proposed proxy game achieves high pixel-level alignment with the training game.
+Across all benchmarks, it consistently exhibits lower representation drift (cf. \Cref{eq:expected-drift}) compared to other methods such as sparsified fine-tuning (sFT) \citep{luefficient}.
+Specifically, our method achieves lower RMS LPIPS than sFT on CIFAR-20 (0.108 vs. 0.129), ArtBench Post-Impressionism (0.458 vs. 0.479), and Fashion-Product (0.301 vs. 0.337).
+Similar performance gains are observed in RMS CLIP, indicating that our method effectively preserves structural and semantic features relative to training instances (\Cref{fig:syn_interaction}a).
 This local stability translates into a tight global utility approximation.
-As shown in \Cref{fig:approximation_gap} and the utility-level metrics (\Cref{tab:local_fidelity}), our proxy tracks the retraining utility with an NRMSE ranging from 0.071 on CIFAR-20 to 0.265 on Fashion-Product.
+As shown in \Cref{fig:approximation_gap} and the utility-level metrics (\Cref{tab:local_fidelity}), our proxy tracks the training utility with an NRMSE ranging from 0.071 on CIFAR-20 to 0.265 on Fashion-Product.
 These findings empirically validate that the bound in \eqref{eq:proxy-bound-feature} is effectively controlled in practice.